talboger/fastdist/README.md

 fastdist is a replacement for scipy.spatial.distance that shows significant speed improvements by using numba and some optimization

+Newer versions of fastdist (> 1.0.0) also add partial implementations of sklearn.metrics which also show significant speed improvements.

+Along with adding several sklearn.metrics functions, fastdist 1.1.0 fixes an error in the Chebyshev distance calculation and adds slight speed optimizations.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install fastdist.